halajun/halajun.github.io/_pages/about.md

 Honors & Awards
 ======
+* Award of ACRV HDR Scholarship Top-up, ANU, ACRV, 2019-2020
 * Award of PhD Scholarship and University Research Scholarship, ANU, 2016-2020
 * Award of the Second Prize of the National Scholarship, NWPU, 2012-2014
-* Award of the Third Prize of the Mathematical Contest in Modeling, NWPU, 2009
+* Award of the Third Prize of the Mathematical Contest in Modelling, NWPU, 2009

 # Academic Services
 * Reviewer for robotics academic conferences: IROS, ICRA.